rafaelscariot/detect-people-and-vehicles/README.md

 # Detection of Vehicles and People

-This project performs real-time identification of vehicles and people with a high accuracy rate.
+This project performs real-time identification of vehicles and people with a high accuracy rate using a Convolutional Neural Network.

 <img src="https://github.com/rafaelscariot/detect-people-and-vehicles/blob/master/src/resources/result.png"/>